hartleylabnyu/online_two_step_replication/README.md

 Moving developmental research online: comparing in-lab and web-based studies of model-based reinforcement learning.

-We collected data from 151 participants on two tasks: the two-step task, as described in Decker et al. (2016) and the Matrix Reasoning Item Bank (MaRs-IB) as described in Chierchia et al. (2019).
+We collected data from 151 participants on two tasks: the two-step task, as described in Decker et al. (2016) and the Matrix Reasoning Item Bank (MaRs-IB) as described in Chierchia, Fuhrmann et al. (2019).

 ## Tasks
 Versions of both tasks, coded in [jsPsych](https://www.jspsych.org/), can be found in the "tasks" folder.